Global Trends 2025

 Historically, emerging multipolar systems have been more unstable than bipolar or unipolar ones.
 Despite the recent financial volatility — which could end up accelerating many ongoing trends — we do not believe that we are headed toward a complete breakdown of the international system, as occurred in 1914-1918 when an earlier phase of globalization came to a halt.

-In terms of size, speed, and directional flow, the transfer of global wealth and economic power now under way — roughly from West to East — is without precedent in modern history.
+The transfer of global wealth and economic power now under way — roughly from West to East — is without precedent in modern history.
 This shift derives from two sources.
 First, increases in oil and commodity prices have generated windfall profits for the Gulf states and Russia.
 Second, lower costs combined with government policies have shifted the locus of manufacturing and some service industries to Asia.

-Growth projections for Brazil, Russia, India, and China (the BRICs) indicate they will collectively match the original G-7's share of global GDP by 2040-2050.
+Growth projections for Brazil, Russia, India, and China (the BRICs) indicate they will collectively match the original G-7 share of global GDP by 2040-2050.
 China is poised to have more impact on the world over the next 20 years than any other country.

 For the most part, China, India, and Russia are not following the Western liberal model for self-development but instead are using a different model, state capitalism.
 Other rising powers — South Korea, Taiwan, and Singapore — also used state capitalism to develop their economies.